KafuuChikai/stable-baselines3/docs/guide/integrations.rst

   # Train the agent
   model.learn(total_timesteps=int(5000))

-  # This method saves, evaluates, generates a model card and records a replay video of your agent before pushing the repo to the hub
+  # This method save, evaluate, generate a model card and record a replay video of your agent before pushing the repo to the hub
   package_to_hub(model=model,
                model_name="ppo-CartPole-v1",
                model_architecture="PPO",